leandroroser/linux-copilot/Readme.md

 The interesting feature of this terminal is that it acts as auto-complete, allowing not only to make question but to **edit and run the responses**.

-Currently the application is working well in bash ()
+Currently, the application was tested in bash and zsh.

 ## Prerequisites